In this webinar, we'll demonstrate :

 There isn't a reporting mechanism from the Traceability window along the lines of what you suggested.
 It's purpose is primarily for exploring the model dynamically via connected elements, which can certainly be in the context of impact analysis, as you suggest.
 It is not intended as a documentation tool however.
 That said, we recommend using Enterprise Architect's reporting templates - not scripting - to do this kind of reporting on connected elements.
 It is true, this does require some detailed configuration, rather than a click-and-go kind of approach.
 You might like to review some of our previous webinars on reporting:

 Regarding WebEA, we understand the concern about finding elements that don't exist on any diagram.
 There are various modeling scenarios where this situation occurs.
 Fortunately, in WebEA each package does provide links to its contained elements, regardless of whether those elements are in a diagram.
 There is in fact a simple way to navigate the model as a hierarchy in WebEA - it just doesn't provide the full tree view that you have in the desktop application.
-If you click the 'element branch' or 'hierarchy' icon top right of screen in WebEA, you can drill down from the top-level package to lower level packages.
+If you click the 'element branch' or 'hierarchy' icon on the top right of the screen in WebEA, you can drill down from the top-level package to lower level packages.
 If there is a child diagram for the selected package, it will display that diagram in the contents view on the left side.

 There is another icon next to the 'hierarchy' button to toggle that display so that all child nodes of the package, such as diagrams, elements and sub-packages, are displayed.
 So navigating the model hierarchy without placing elements on a diagram is certainly possible in WebEA.
 It means using more simplistic controls than a fully-fledged tree view though.
 Especially for review purposes and convenient navigation for web/mobile users, the visual Navigation Cells serve a useful purpose here.